syrian2012/icp/README.md

 issues: you may face issues with the dependences (ssh, pigz, tar) you could install them before installing this pakage or if you use apt you can use this command (apt --fix-broken install) after installing the package to fix the dependences installation

+## Contact
+For professional DevOps services, optimization, and consultation, contact me at mhd4.hz@gmail.com.

 ### enjoy with Love Mohammad Haidar